 A construction site can be a dangerous workplace.
 An accident on a construction site might lead to injuries ranging from minor to catastrophic.
 These injuries can temporarily or permanently change your physical abilities and prevent you from immediately returning to your normal activities.

 According to the U.S. Bureau of Labor Statistics (BLS), 2.8 million work-related injuries and illnesses occurred in 2019 (not including fatalities).
 The BLS reports that construction was among the top five occupations reporting missed days due to worker injuries in 2018.

 The following injuries are commonly associated with construction accidents.
 This list is not exhaustive, and you may suffer injuries not included on it:

 Keeping track of your range of injuries and their required treatments might be challenging.
 It can be equally challenging to track and compile the plethora of medical bills your injuries might generate.
 Each health care provider and facility that provides treatment might have its own billing system.
 In addition, you may have separate costs for prescription medications, in-home assistance, and required rehabilitation.

 You do not have to gather all these bills or complete your case file on your own.
 The Fitch Law Firm LLC can help you create a complete case file that includes all bills related to your medical care.
 By doing so, we may be able to assist you in accurately assessing the value of your lawsuit.

 If a construction accident in Dayton left you with injuries, medical bills, income loss, and long-term pain and suffering, you might have the basis of a personal injury lawsuit against the at-fault party.
 A lawsuit may help you recover from the financial consequences of the accident.

-To learn more about how a Dayton construction accident lawyer from the Fitch Law Firm LLC can help you fight for compensation, call us today at (937) 660-4232.
+To learn more about how a Dayton construction accident lawyer from the Fitch Law Firm LLC can manage your case while you heal and help you fight for compensation, call us today at (937) 660-4232.
 A member of our client intake team is standing by to discuss your accident and your options during your free case review.